roberts-sandbox/test-israt2/_posts/2013-09-18-the-myth-of-workaholism.md

 comments: true
 categories: productivity
 ---
+*c
 Sitting at office and working late is considered to be a badge of honor in many companies.
 There are people who are obsessed over something and spend time is different from workaholism.

 # Over planning
-The problem I always found with people who sits late at office is they plan work after their regular office hours; just because they *can* sit late at office.
+The problem I always found with people who sits late at office is they plan work after their regular office hours; just because they **can** sit late at office.

 # Excuse for being not efficient
-If we are used with solving problems just by throwing hours effort rather improving efficiencies is absolutely dangerous.
-The smart people always look at solving problems efficiently and make their work and personal life balanced.
+We are in a dangerous situation if we get used with solving problems by simply extending working hours.
+We aren't putting any effort to improve the situation other than throwing hours at the problem.

 # Ignorance is a different business
 You can't solve ignorance by sitting late at office.
 You have to **learn** things rather try to solve it using inelegant solutions.
 Inelegant solutions are always expensive and hard to maintain.